brechtbilliet/brechtbilliet.github.io/_posts/2022-08-10-angular-interview-questions-for-seniors.md

 I could talk about updating to new versions.
 I could talk about ng-packagr and how I would create a public angular package.
 I would talk about the CLI sets up webpack configs, unit test configurations, prettier config, linting config files etc.

-### <blockquote>14: How do you consume params from an activatedRoute and do you see complexities there?
+### <blockquote>14: How do you consume params from an ActivatedRoute and do you see complexities there?

 Here I could say is that injecting the `ActivatedRoute` gives us observables of params but also snapshots if we want.
 I could say that it only has access to its own params, and not to the params of its parent router-outlets.